Square-Zero-Labs/excalidraw/examples/openai-app/README.md

 ## Next steps

-- Stream rendered thumbnails or SVG snapshots back to ChatGPT by attaching another event to `runtime.emitEvent`.
+- Extend the MCP server to emit additional structured data (SVG, PNG) alongside the scene so the assistant can reference visual snapshots in text responses.
-- Expand the parameter schema to support granular commands (e.g. `addConnector`, `deleteElement`).
+- Add more granular parameters (for example `operations: [{type: "addElement", ...}]`) so the model can make incremental edits instead of replacing the whole scene.
-- Persist the serialized `.excalidraw` payloads you receive from `diagram:update` events to build audit trails or project history.
+- Persist the serialized `.excalidraw` payloads captured in `window.openai.setWidgetState()` to share or replay diagram history.